pensjonatus/flash-fiction/blog/spider-mutant.md

 ---
-title: 'Spider Mutant'
+title: Spider Mutant
 date: '2019-02-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 As you know, the recent nuclear war did a number on our neighborhood.
 It is